 Vitamin D is critical – in the West we don’t get enough sunlight.
 We’re so seduced by television and iPads that we don’t play enough sport anymore, or even just go out adventuring in the wilderness.
 Hence vitamin D deficiency is an epidemic.

 What you’ll always notice about Kitavans is that not only is their skin acne-free, but their skin tone is radiant and glowing too.
 I’ve been taking supplements for years now, and vitamin D has enriched my skin tone more than any strategy I’ve ever followed.
 As the saying goes, it’s the sunshine vitamin and it makes your skin tone sunny too.
 I live in damp old England, so I take a vitamin D supplement all year long, lowering the dosage in summer and late spring.

-If you’re unable to get enough sunlight or want a quick fix for acne, then my favourite brand by far is this mushroom derived Nature’s Plus Garden Vitamin D3.
+If you’re unable to get enough sunlight or want a quick fix for acne, then my favourite brand by far is this plant derived Garden of Life Raw D3 Supplement.

 Grains are the biggest acne villains – in the United States and Europe, we all eat tons pasta, bread, pizza, cakes, biscuits, and cereal every year.
 Wheat is the backbone of our food industry.
 In Kitava, they eat no grains at all.
 The total lack of grains eaten in Kitava is the biggest difference between our diets.
 Meanwhile, acne is an epidemic in the West and unheard of in Kitava.